Stimulus checks of $600 are coming — here's who will get one

 Single people earning up to $75,000 will receive $600, while married couples earning up to $150,000 will receive $1,200 — exactly half of the amount paid out earlier this year through the CARES Act.

-It's believed that the second round of checks will have the same type of income phaseouts as in the CARES Act, with the stimulus check payments reduced for earnings above $75,000 per single person or $150,000 per married couple, although the details on the phaseouts haven't yet been released.
+The second round of checks will have the same type of income phaseouts as in the CARES Act, with the stimulus check payments reduced for earnings above $75,000 per single person or $150,000 per married couple.

+The amount of payment individuals receive will be reduced by $5 for every $100 of income earned above those thresholds, according to the House Appropriations committee.
+That's similar to the CARES Act, but fewer higher-earning taxpayers will qualify for the checks under this formula when compared with the earlier bill.

 $600 for each dependent child